yaffalhakim1/medium-but-lite/Assignment-Nextjs-Event.md

 - Login and Logout functionality.
 - Profile page.
 - Register page with input fields for email and passwords.
 - Membership page for increasing the user's membership level.
-Membership-level options are silver, gold, and platinum, with corresponding costs of Rp.
+Membership-level options are silver, gold, and platinum, with price of Rp.
 200,000, Rp.
 250,000, and Rp.
 300,000.
 Membership is lifetime.
 - Event list page to see available events with sorting options based on name, start time, duration, and category name.
 Ability to view event details and bookmark events.
 - Bookmarked event list page to display bookmarked events with the option to view event details, make payments, and delete previously bookmarked events.
+- Merchandise purchase page ony appear after buying selected event for special merchandise related to an event.
+Users can choose merchandise, add to cart, and make a payment (checkout).
 - Payments page for making payments to participate in an event.
-Users get a fee discount of 10% (silver member), 15% (gold member), and 20% (platinum member) for the next event payment after making a payment for the 5th event.
+Users get a fee discount of 10% (silver member), 15% (gold member), and 20% (platinum member) for every purchase event & merchandise.
-- Merchandise purchase page for special merchandise related to an event.
-Users can choose merchandise, add to cart, and make a payment (checkout).
 - Purchase history page to view the history of previous purchases.
 - Top-up page for topping up user balances.
 - Implement search and pagination for possible pages.